Ajin007/certificationsunderstanding/oracle_analytic_data_quality_json_mv.md

 # 2. Data Quality Operators in Oracle

 Data quality operators help validate and clean data before analytics.
+Oracle 23c and 23ai include enhancements to the Data Quality Operators for better data validation, standardization, and cleaning.
+These operators are critical in ensuring that the data used for analytics is accurate, consistent, and usable.

+Key Enhancements:

+Data Quality Functions: Oracle now includes more advanced functions for data profiling, data standardization, and data validation.
+These functions allow you to clean and transform raw data before it's used in analytics.

+Fuzzy Matching: Enhanced fuzzy matching and duplicate detection operators help identify records that might represent the same entity but are written differently (e.g., different spellings of names, addresses).

+Data Transformation: New operators for transforming data into the required format, such as converting text to proper case, handling missing data, and standardizing numerical values.

+Using CLEAN_DATA Function
+SELECT CLEAN_DATA(address) AS clean_address
+FROM customer_data;

 ### Common Operators